SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 Pipeline review: Quality assurance and ranking of the initiatives

-Portfolio board: Preparation for decision-making and deciding on the future composition of the portfolio
+Portfolio board: Decisions on the future composition of the portfolio and the respective budgets

 Communication of the results